 The Story Begins in 1968

 The Vermont educator and artist, Paul Aschenbach, gathered fellow sculptors from around the world to join him in the first International Sculpture Symposium in the US in 1968 followed by another in 1971.
-The sculptors gathered in Vermont to live and create art side-by-side.
+Sculpture symposia began in 1959 in St. Margarethen, Austria.
+Artists gathered in Vermont to live and create side-by-side.
 Supporting these symposia were grants from the Vermont Arts Council and the National Endowment for the Arts which matched goods and services provided by two regional industrial benefactors, the Vermont Marble Company (1968) and concrete manufacturer S.T.
 Griswold & Company (1971).

 Marble and Concrete

-Twenty-two sculptures were created during these two symposia.
-Some were sold according to an agreement at the time among the artists and one was damaged beyond repair during a later relocation effort.
+Twenty-two sculptures were created during the symposia.
+Some were sold according to an agreement at the time among the artists, and one was damaged beyond repair during a later relocation effort.
 The remaining 16 can be viewed at rest areas along 400 miles of Vermont highways I-91 and I-89.
-Half are marble created in the first symposium and the other half are reinforced cast or applied concrete created in the second symposium.
+Half are marble created in the first symposium and the other half are reinforced cast and applied concrete created in the second symposium.
 Together they are now known as the ‘Sculpture on the Highway’.

 So off I went to find these huge objects.
 Some were difficult to locate, obscured by forest growth, blocked by fencing, or in areas that are now closed to the public.
 Eventually, I found them all.